NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] Additional backup inputs are described in :ref:`hvac_hp_backup`.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
-  .. [#] The extension/HeatingCapacityRetention input is a more flexible alternative to HeatingCapacity17F.
-         Either input approach can be used, but not both.

 .. _hvac_hp_room_ac_reverse_cycle: